rbergenl/_Alpha/issues/initial/initial-setup-app.md

 - In Xcode 10 menu > Xcode > Preferences > Account > Download Manual Profiles
 - In Xcode 10 menu > Product > Build / Archive

+Something wrong with expo App?
+For example 'invariant violation: "main" has not been registered'.
+Run `expo start --no-dev --minify`.
+Or also handy to clear cache with `expo r -c`

 ## TODO: the feedback after fresh project running expo eject